-While the boundary states inherent to the quantized Chern number $\mathcal{C}_{xy}=1$ have been established, there still exists an unresolved puzzle about the connection between these two different types of boundary states, as their chiralities forbid bending or opposite electron propagating on one surface.
+While the boundary states inherent to the quantized Chern number $\mathcal{C}_{\text{xy}}=1$ have been established, there still exists an unresolved puzzle about the connection between these two different types of boundary states, as their chiralities forbid bending or opposite electron propagating on one surface.
 To ensure a smooth connection between them, additional vertical chiral states are naturally required, which are anticipated to be also Fermi energy dependent.
-To uncover hidden boundary states in the 3D QAHE, we further consider a nanowire with open boundary conditions along $x$ and $y$ directions.
-Figure~\ref{fig2}e displays the band spectrum as a function of $k_z$ and also the average position $\langle y/L_y\rangle$ for four low energy bands close to the charge neutral point $E=0$.
-Despite of the mixing near $k_z=0$, the wavefunctions of the central two surface bands (colorful lines $\pm1$) are mostly confined to left ($\langle y/L_y\rangle=-0.5$ when $k_z<0$) or right ($\langle y/L_y\rangle=0.5$ when $k_z>0$) surfaces with opposite group velocities, which are protected by a large band gap highlighted by the gray shadows.
-This thus confirms the existence of two vertical chiral surface states that can be ascribed to the coupling among neighboring lateral surface bands.
+To uncover hidden boundary states in the 3D QAHE, we further consider a nanowire with OBC along $x$ and $y$ directions.
+Fig.~\ref{fig1}f displays the band spectrum as a function of $k_{\text{z}}$ and also the average position $\langle y/L_{\text{y}}\rangle$ for four low energy bands close to $E=0$.
+The wavefunctions of the two central surface bands (colorful lines $\pm1$) are mostly confined to left ($\langle y/L_{\text{y}}\rangle=-0.5$ when $k_{\text{z}}<0$) or right ($\langle y/L_{\text{y}}\rangle=0.5$ when $k_{\text{z}}>0$) surfaces possessing opposite group velocities.
+These two surface states are protected by a large band gap highlighted by gray shadows, which thus confirms the existence of two vertical chiral surface states that can be ascribed to the coupling among neighboring lateral surface bands.